| The Case for a National Individual Investment

 Investment Program (NIIP) I am proposing has several significant advantages

+over a universal basic income.
 I think the most important advantage of the NIIP over a UBI is the fact

 that the NIIP would actually re-distribute capital, and thus truly alter